Find Grad Schools

 126 Yearly Graduations

 School of the Art Institute of Chicago tops the list of the most popular school in the U.S. for fine arts majors who are seeking their master's degree.
 Roughly 3,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $51,624 per year, while in-state graduate students, on average, pay $43,654 per year.
+The average in-state tuition for full-time undergraduates is $51,290 per year, while in-state graduate students, on average, pay $45,822 per year.
 During the most recent year for which we have data, 126 people received their master's degree in fine arts from School of the Art Institute of Chicago.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 67% were women.
-School of the Art Institute of Chicago fine arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.
+Of these students, 73% were women and 26% were members of underrepresented racial-ethnic groups.

 #2